 After recovery, the nets are cleaned and then turned into Bracenets by hand.
-So far, we have processed almost 5 tons of net into Bracenets and generated a donation value of almost 90,000 € for our partners Healthy Seas, Ghost Diving and other great organisations like Sea Shepherd and Shark Allies.
+So far, we have processed almost 5 tons of net into Bracenets and generated a donation value of over 175,000 € for our partners Healthy Seas, Ghost Diving and other great organisations like Sea Shepherd and Shark Allies.
 These donations will subsequently finance further diving missions to recover ghost nets.

 In addition, we don’t only fight the symptoms of ghost nets but also their causes.
 We cooperate with communities and fishing companies in coastal regions, by directing their old nets to us and thus preventing further discarded nets from haunting the seas.